Esri/arcpy/README.md

 ## Software issues, questions and discussions

- - the primary way to report **technical issues** continues to be through tech support
+ - The primary way to report **technical issues** continues to be through [Esri Technical Support](https://support.esri.com/en-us/contact).
- - **ideas and enhancements** can be submitted on the [ArcGIS Ideas](https://community.esri.com/t5/custom/page/page-id/arcgis-ideas) site, or through tech support
+ - **Ideas and enhancements** can be submitted on the [ArcGIS Ideas](https://community.esri.com/t5/custom/page/page-id/arcgis-ideas) site, or through Esri Technical Support.
- - for conversation with peers in the Esri's python developer community see [Python](https://community.esri.com/t5/python/ct-p/python) on esri's community forums
+ - For conversation with peers in the Esri's Python developer community see [Python](https://community.esri.com/t5/python/ct-p/python) on Esri's community forums.
- - for issues and questions about the **ArcGIS API for Python**, please go to [github.com/Esri/arcgis-python-api](https://github.com/Esri/arcgis-python-api)
+ - For issues and questions about the **ArcGIS API for Python**, go to [github.com/Esri/arcgis-python-api](https://github.com/Esri/arcgis-python-api).
- - if none of the above are quite right, please open a new ***issue*** or ***discussion*** in this repo
+ - If none of the above fit, open a new [Issue](https://github.com/ArcGIS/arcpy/issues) or [Discussion](https://github.com/ArcGIS/arcpy/discussions) in this repo.

 ## Contributing

 Esri welcomes contributions from anyone and everyone.
-Please see our [guidelines for contributing](https://github.com/esri/contributing).
+See our [guidelines for contributing](https://github.com/esri/contributing).

 ## Licensing

-Copyright 2024 Esri
+Copyright 2025 Esri

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.